How to Handle Taxes and Write-offs As A Walmart Spark Driver

 • January 15

-By now, you should have a clearer idea of how to file your Spark driver taxes, the business expenses you should be tracking, and the deadlines to keep track of.
-Remember that Keeper can lend a hand year-round to help you stay organized so you can cruise through tax season with confidence.
-And while approaching tax season might never quite feel like driving into the sunset, hopefully we’ve helped make it feel a little less like gridlock.
+By now you should have a clearer picture of how to file as a Spark driver, the expenses worth tracking, and the deadlines to watch.
+Remember that Keeper can help you stay organized year-round so tax season feels less like gridlock and more like an open road.

 Estimate tax saving